Corinne Michelle West: Life and career

+She is considered one of the pioneers of Abstract Expressionism, a style commonly associated with Willem de Kooning and the Action Paintings of Jackson Pollock.
+Inspired by Parisian philosopher Henri Bergson’s theory of “living energy” and the new spirituality to come out of post-war American art, West adopted a style that can be described as Neo-Cubist, using heavy painterly brushstrokes to bring movement to the canvas.
+In an essay from January 1946, she says, “The new peace has brought about a world of opening facts — and a speed which causes change both of matter and a way of doing things — a different system — the world by the artist is sudden viewed and felt in a new way."

+In 1946, after returning to New York from Rochester, she exhibited at the Pinacotheca Gallery alongside Mark Rothko and Adolph Gottlieb.
+West – on June 30, 1948, in Manhattan – married filmmaker Francis Lee; they divorced in 1960.

 West was one of the few female members of the New York Art School movement.
 In creating her work, West was inspired by the existentialist writer Henri Bergson's theory of 'living energy' and was guided by her instinctive creativity and passion.
 During the 1950s, she was committed to action painting, as shown in works like Space Poetry (1956).
 She exhibited in Manhattan's prestigious Stable Gallery in 1953, and had a solo show in 1957 at the Uptown Gallery in New York City.
 In 1958 she had a one-woman show at the Domino Gallery in Georgetown, Washington, D.C.

 In the 1960s and 1970s, West held three solo exhibitions at the Granite Gallery, Imaginary Art, and Woman Art Gallery, all in New York.
 Her style in these years became more experimental, with West exploring collage, calligraphy, and staining techniques.

 West also wrote poems; she wrote a series of 50 poems in the 1940s, including the poem The New Art in 1942.
 Later in 1968 she created a series of poem-paintings related to the Vietnam war.

 West died in 1991 in New York.
 Five years after her death, a retrospective of her work was held at the Pollock-Krasner House.
 The first major West Coast exhibit of her work was held posthumously at Art Resource Group's Newport Beach, California gallery in 2010.